Berlin, New Hampshire History

 The original Bell Block building was built by J. Fred Bell in 1909.
 By 1911, the building burnt down and a new building was built by 1912.
 These buildings stood where the parking lot across from today’s Gold House Pizza.
 Before the 1970’s Cole Street housing project, Mechanic Street ran down all the way to the railroad tracks of the Grand Trunk Railroad.

-The Albert Theatres
+The Albert Theaters

 Picture